investian/investian.in/content/pages/about.md

     background_color: primary
   - type: features_section
     features:
-      - title: Our Vision
-        content: >+
-          Investian aims to make the 'Power of Investing' accessible to every Indian by building a vibrant open community of passionate finance enthusiasts & investors.

-        image: images/2000-min.jpg
-        image_alt: People in conversation in the office lounge area
-        media_position: right
-        media_width: fifty
       - title: Our Philosophy
         content: >+
           For individuals, equity trading is generally synonymous to speculation